 In Florida, mobile homes located on leased land are viewed as and taxed as personal property, not real property.
 What this means is that the owner of a mobile home on leased land has a title associated with it and not a deed.
 Once the mobile home is sold the title will need to be transferred to the new Buyer of the home.
 If there is no title, or if you are unable to locate the title prior to closing then this could lead to additional delays with the processing of the mobile home title.
 In order to avoid this, make sure you can clearly locate where the title is and have the correct documentation filled out in order for it to be transferred prior to closing day.

 Step 3: Always Have Your Buyer Get Park Approved Prior To Closing

 Most mobile home parks will require the Buyer of the mobile home to be approved by the park prior to becoming a resident.
 The process for which the approval is done can vary, but, generally speaking, having this on file prior to the closing will be a requirement of all parks.
 If this part of the closing process is avoided then you could be selling a mobile home to someone who can not legally reside in it which may cause a level of trouble you do not want to get involved in!

-When looking to sell a mobile home on leased land located in the greater Sarasota Florida area always make sure that these three simple steps are followed all the way through so that you are able begin the closing process without additional headaches waiting to happen.
-Hurrying the process or simply avoiding these simple steps could very easily cause tremendous trouble for you the Seller, the Buyer and the park that your home is located within.
+When looking to sell a mobile home on leased land located in the greater Sarasota Florida area always make sure that these three simple steps are followed all the way through so that you are able to begin the closing process without additional headaches waiting to happen.
+Hurrying the process or simply avoiding these simple steps could very easily cause tremendous trouble for you the Seller, the Buyer, and the park where your home is located within.